 We described one way to generate a set of runs from a CSP process P, basically by recording all the events in the state of the environment and describing some observer o who is able to observe a subset of the events.
 This translation was useful for comparing our abstract definitions of anonymity to more operational CSP-based definitions.
-In future work we hope to further explore the connections between the runs and systems framework and tools such as CCS, CSP, and the spi calculus [Abadi and Gordon 1997].
-In particular, we are interested in the recent work of Fournet and Abadi [2003], who use the applied pi calculus to model private authentication, according to which a principal in a network is able to authenticate herself to another principal while remaining anonymous to other "nearby" principals.
-A great deal of work in computer security has formalized informationhiding properties using these tools.
+In future work we hope to further explore the connections between the runs and systems framework and tools such as CCS, CSP, and the spi calculus [1].
+A great deal of work in computer security has formalized information hiding properties using these tools.
 Such work often reasons about the knowledge of various agents in an informal way, and then tries to capture knowledge-based security properties using one of these formalisms.
 By describing canonical translations from these formalisms to the runs and systems framework, we hope to be able to demonstrate formally how such definitions of security do (or do not) capture notions of knowledge.

-Acknowledgments: We thank Dan Grossman, Dominic Hughes, Vitaly Shmatikov, Paul Syverson, Vicky Weissman, the CSFW reviewers (who were anonymous up to P{CSFW} , the program committee), and the JCS referees, for useful discussions, helpful criticism, and careful copy-editing.
+Acknowledgments: We thank Dan Grossman, Dominic Hughes, Vitaly Shmatikov, Paul Syverson, Vicky Weissman, and the reviewers (who were anonymous up to $P{CSFW}$ , the program committee), for useful discussions and thorough copy-editing.